The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 ## Movement

 Movement on White Mage is by far the hardest thing to optimize, since it is arguably the most rooted job in the game with the least access to instant cast spells like SCH’s Ruin II or movement abilities like BLM’s Aetherial Manipulation.
-The instant cast spells in your arsenal are limited to Dia and the three Afflatus Spells: Solace, Rapture, and Misery, plus whatever you can Swiftcast.
+The instant cast spells in your arsenal are limited to Dia, Regen, and the three Afflatus Spells: Solace, Rapture, and Misery, plus whatever you can Swiftcast.
 As a result, WHM is heavily reliant on proper slidecasting to maximize casting uptime.
 Slidecasting refers to the ability to move in the last 0.5s of any cast bar without interrupting the cast, and is an important aspect of the game for all casters.

 In general, you should prioritize movement as follows: